Cuthbert Christy

-Cuthbert Christy (1863 – 29 May 1932) was an English doctor and zoologist who undertook extensive explorations of Central Africa during the first part of the 20th century.
+Cuthbert Christy (1863 – 29 May 1932) was an English medical doctor and zoologist who undertook extensive explorations of Central Africa during the first part of the 20th century.
 He was known for his work on sleeping sickness, and for the Christy Report on slavery in Liberia in the 1920s.

 Early years

 Cuthbert Christy was born in 1863, son of Robert Christy of Chelmsford.
+His younger sister, Eva Christy, was a riding instructor and writer.
 He was educated at Olivers Mount School, in Scarborough, North Yorkshire, then won a Mackenzie bursary to the University of Edinburgh.